 Currently there is no National or New Zealand qualification listed on the NZQA framework to cover this broad spectrum of work, hence the reasons behind development of this new qualification.

-In developing the new Qualification a number of unit standards from existing qualifications are utilised with new standards only developed where necessary.
+In developing the new Qualification, a number of unit standards from existing qualifications are utilised with new standards only developed where necessary.

 The Qualification exceeds the requirements of The Global Wind Organisation (GWO) Basic Maintenance Training in the industry world-wide.
+The Programme of industry training details can be viewed here:

 While technician numbers are relatively low in NZ having this qualification is an important building block to future industry growth and ensuring a focus on technical competency and health and safety in the industry.